• Skip to primary navigation

 How To Cook Farro In A Rice Cooker

-Published: Aug 21, 2023 by Amy Sandidge · This post may contain affiliate links · Leave a Comment
+Published: Aug 21, 2023 · Modified: Aug 1, 2024 by Amy Sandidge · This post may contain affiliate links · 2 Comments

 Jump to Recipe

 Learning how to cook farro in a rice cooker is a useful kitchen skill that simplifies the cooking process and saves time.
-Farro, ancient whole-grain wheat, boasts a nutty flavor and chewy texture, making it a nutritious addition to a variety of dishes.
+Farro, ancient whole-grain wheat, boasts a nutty flavor and chewy texture, making it a delicious addition to a variety of dishes.

 Using a rice cooker to prepare farro is a total game-changer for busy weeknights.
 It allows you to have a hands-off approach as compared to cooking farro on the stovetop because it doesn’t need constant monitoring.
 As the rice cooker maintains a steady cooking temperature and automatically switches to “keep warm” mode once the farro is done, you can trust that each batch will turn out fluffy and wonderful.